dcldmartin/HurricaneSandy/README.md

 <br><br>

-North Carolina was mostly spared though some weather models predicted the storm going through the state.
-What if every county in the state had been hit by the storm, as was the case in Maryland and New Jersey?
-Obama would have won the state.
+Though some weather models predicted North Carolina was in the hurrican's path, it ended up being mostly spared and narrowly won by Romney.
+We estimated that, in the event that all of the state's counties had been impacted in some way by the hurricane or related extreme weather patterns, the impact would have been enough to flip North Carolina for Obama.
 <br><br>